-- Stage 2 If the negative behaviour continues then the child is given a yellow card.
-This is the uploaded to CPOMS within the 'Negative Behaviour' category. - Stage 3 If the negative behaviour continues then the child is given a further yellow card and is moved to another class.
-(This would usually be the parallel year group class). - Stage 4 By this stage if the negative behaviour continues, a teacher gives the child a red card and may decide to place him/her in Time Out.
-The child is then sent to the Phase Leader or Headteacher for a restorative meeting where strategies are suggested and there is an official log of the meeting and incident (Appendix B).
+Stage 2 - If the negative behaviour continues then the child is given a yellow card.
+This is the uploaded to CPOMS within the 'Negative Behaviour' category.

+Stage 3 - If the negative behaviour continues then the child is given a further yellow card and is moved to another class.
+(This would usually be the parallel year group class).

+Stage 4 - By this stage if the negative behaviour continues, a teacher gives the child a red card and may decide to place him/her in Time Out.
+The child is then sent to the Phase Leader or Headteacher for a restorative meeting where strategies are suggested and there is an official log of the meeting and incident (Appendix B and B1).
 The child then takes a copy of the form home to discuss with their parents and strategies to overcome the issue are agreed, signed and returned to the Phase Leader or Headteacher the following day.
 The parents are informed at a suitable time and issues are discussed by the class teacher.
 This could involve a handshake, a letter or another sign of apology.
-It may not be sufficient or appropriate for the culprit to 'say sorry'.
+It may not be sufficient or appropriate for the offender to 'say sorry'.
 The children themselves lead this, where possible, and it is important for the 'victim' to feel as though appropriate sanctions have been put in place and justice achieved.
+A Stage 4 incident will be uploaded to CPOMS along with other supporting documents such as the Behaviour Reflections sheet (Appendix B1), once it has been returned to school signed.